 Protecting Your Florence Car Accident Claim

-If you’re injured while driving without a seat belt in a Charleston car crash, there are several things you can do at the scene to strengthen and protect your claim.
+If you’re injured while driving without a seat belt in a Florence car crash, there are several things you can do at the scene to strengthen and protect your claim.
 If you’re physically able to do so after the wreck, you should:

 - Move to a safe area.